MichaelThamm/C-/NN_Language/ReadMe.txt

 If it worked congrats!
--Expected result is some data dump to the terminal and a tab should open with a GUI of a red screen -The C++_NeuralNetwork folder is large in size due to the external libs included (Eigen & SDL2)
+-Expected result is some data dump to the terminal and a tab should open with a GUI of a red screen -The C++ folder is large in size due to the external libs included (Eigen & SDL2)
 	If you want a barebones environment or do not need these, remove them from the terminal execution and the ./src folder